rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

 #### Context and preliminaries

-The following constants are assumed to be predefined (and hardcoded into the physical device's firmware):
+The following constants are assumed to be predefined (and hardcoded into the device's firmware):

 - `MINIMUM_CUMULATIVE_DIFFICULTY`: The minimum cumulative block difficulty to consider a block sufficiently confirmed.
 - `MAXIMUM_BLOCK_DIFFICULTY`: The maximum allowed difficulty for any given block.